-The control displaying the current cell address at the very left of the Edit toolbar works exactly like the edit box in the Edit > Go to dialog.
+The control displaying the current cell address at the very left of the Edit toolbar works exactly like the edit box in the dialog of the Edit > Go to menu command.

-To use this control to jump to a specific cell address, click inside this control, enter the cell address, and press the Enter key .
+To use this control to jump to a specific cell address, click inside this control, enter the cell address, and press the Enter $\sqcup$ key.
 You can enter a single cell address, a cell range, or the name of a named range.

-Hint: Clicking on the small arrow right of the control opens a drop-down list of all named ranges.
+Hint: Clicking on the small arrow right of the control opens a dropdown list of all named ranges.